Eduard Schulte

+Whereas the Account of a Forced Gravedigger transmitted in the earliest testimony of mass-execution by gassing in the extermination center Chelmno, the leak by Schulte known as the Riegner Telegram confirmed that plans were being discussed in Fuhrer headquarters to apply this form of murder to all transports and deportations of Jews from Europe.

 During World War I, Schulte led the department for soap production within the War Ministry.
 Due to his career as a manager in the 1920s to 1940s, he had frequent contact with high German government and military officials, as well as other industrialists who had access to important information.

 Giesche’s Erben Company

 Bergwerksgesellschaft Georg von Giesche's Erben (Giesche's Erben) was a German-owned company and a successor to the huge industrial properties of the aristocratic Giesche family.
 In 1922, a major part of Giesche's Erben properties located in Silesia were included in the territory of the newly designated Republic of Poland.
 Giesche's Erben had created Giesche Spolka Akcyjna (Giesche) in order to consolidate Giesche's Erben Polish property and have it registered in Katowice as a Polish business.
 Giesche was entirely owned by Giesche's Erben.
 Managing the Polish company became too difficult in part from a high tax being levied by the Polish government that made it very difficult to use German money to pay the expense.
 So in 1926 a majority share (51%) was sold to the US interests of Anaconda Copper Mining Co. and W. Averell Harriman who had registered the Silesian-American Corporation (SACO) and Silesian Holding Company in Delaware, US.
 Schulte replaced Carl Besser as the general director of Giesche's Erben.